 Easy maintenance is essential when trying to sell your home.
 Most homebuyers don’t want to spend hours taking care of a lawn or flowerbed.
-You can cut down on the number of chores by choosing native plants, trees, and grasses.
+You can cut down on the number of chores by choosing native grasses, plants, and trees.

 Imagine having a beautiful landscape just outside your front door that needs little management.

-Whether you’re designing and installing the landscape yourself or hiring a contractor, a low maintenance front yard is a major point when choosing plants as well as placement.
+Whether you’re designing and installing the landscape yourself or hiring a contractor, a low-maintenance front yard is a major point to ponder when choosing plants and their placement in your front yard.

 Goals of Backyard Landscaping

-We may like our neighbors but everyone needs their alone time.
+We may like our neighbors, but everyone needs a little alone time.
 Part of backyard landscaping is sharing that space with only those you invite.
 Many people immediately jump to fencing when they think of privacy, but there are many other landscaping options.

-You could plant tall, bushy trees, install living walls, or use a trellis, and weave vines through it.
+You could plant tall, bushy trees, install living walls or hedges, or use a trellis and weave vines through it.
 You could even place stepping beds that are high enough to use small shrubs for privacy.
-You’re not obligated to create a yard-wide privacy fence, perhaps there are just little areas of your yard (maybe a hot tub or patio) you’d rather be secluded.
+You’re not obligated to create a yard-wide privacy fence; perhaps there are just little areas of your yard (maybe a hot tub or patio) you’d rather be secluded.

 Note: If you have a backyard pool, in-ground or above ground, fencing is a must!
 The rules vary from city to city, so it’s best to check building codes.